T. rex and the Crater of Doom

 With a new Foreword by Carl Zimmer

-Sixty-five million years ago, a comet or asteroid larger than Mt.
-Everest slammed into the Earth, causing an explosion equivalent to the detonation of a hundred million hydrogen bombs.
-Vaporized impactor and debris from the impact site were blasted out through the atmosphere, falling back to Earth all around the globe.
-Terrible environmental disasters ensued, including a giant tsunami, continent-scale wildfires, darkness, and cold, followed by sweltering greenhouse heat.
-When conditions returned to normal, half the genera of plants and animals on Earth had perished.
+Sixty-five million years ago, a comet or asteroid larger than Mount Everest slammed into the Earth, inducing an explosion equivalent to the detonation of a hundred million hydrogen bombs.
+Vaporized detritus blasted through the atmosphere upon impact, falling back to Earth around the globe.
+Disastrous environmental consequences ensued: a giant tsunami, continent-scale wildfires, darkness, and cold, followed by sweltering greenhouse heat.
+When conditions returned to normal, half the plant and animal genera on Earth had perished.

-This horrific story is now widely accepted as the solution to a great scientific murder mystery what caused the extinction of the dinosaurs?
-In T. rex and the Crater of Doom, the story of the scientific detective work that went into solving the mystery is told by geologist Walter Alvarez, one of the four Berkeley scientists who discovered the first evidence for the giant impact.
-It is a saga of high adventure in remote parts of the world, of patient data collection, of lonely intellectual struggle, of long periods of frustration ended by sudden breakthroughs, of intense public debate, of friendships made or lost, of the exhilaration of discovery, and of delight as a fascinating story unfolded.
+This horrific chain of events is now widely accepted as the solution to a great scientific mystery: what caused the extinction of the dinosaurs?
+Walter Alvarez, one of the Berkeley scientists who discovered evidence of the impact, tells the story behind the development of the initially controversial theory.
+It is a saga of high adventure in remote locations, of arduous data collection and intellectual struggle, of long periods of frustration ended by sudden breakthroughs, of friendships made and lost, and of the exhilaration of discovery that forever altered our understanding of Earth's geological history.